Fun & Festive Christmas CocktailsLast updated: December 21st, 2021 Published on: November 11, 2019

 2 cinnamon sticks

-STEP 1 – Mix the cider, Calvados, apple juice and sugar together in a large pan, and bring to simmer.
+STEP 1 – Mix the cider, apple brandy, apple juice and sugar together in a large pan, and bring to simmer.

-STEP 2 – Add the orange zests, cinnamon sticks and cloves, and let it cook on a very low heat for 20 mins.
+STEP 2 – Add the orange zest, cinnamon sticks and cloves, and let it cook on very low heat for 20 mins.